evan-richard/firestore_rest/README.md

 #### Properties

-* Path
-A collection's path can be retrieve via the getPath() method
+* Path: a collection's path can be retrieve via the getPath() method

 ```
 col_ref.getPath()